-This course is designed to further the skills and musical understanding of students who have completed Year 7 Advanced (formerly Extension) Music, or those students who have learnt an instrument for at least one year.
+This course is designed to further the skills and musical understanding of students who have successfully completed Year 7 Advanced Music, or those students who have learnt an instrument for at least two years.
+There are a reduced number of Advanced Music classes from Year 7 to 8, so not all students that have studied Year 7 Advanced Music will continue within this stream.